ronpang/WIZnet-HK_Ron/IOT platform/onenet/README.md

 Communication method on Onenet:
 1. login to onenet
+    1. Where to find the important login information
-  1. create a correct login password
+    2. create a correct login password
 2. using property names to send data to the platform and receive confirmation message from the platform
 3. using property names to receive data from the platform and send feedback to the server for confirmation